bcgov/FAIB_DADMTOOLS/README.md

 ### Install supporting software on PC

 #### Postgres
  - Requires PostgreSQL database (version 12 or above).
 During installation, be sure to install the dependancies for `postgis` and `postgis_raster`.

+#### Oracle Instant Client
+ - Follow instructions provided here to install Oracle Instant client (see  [installation instructions](oracle_fdw_install.md) ) in order to get dependencies required for PostgreSQL Oracle Foreign Data Wrapper extension: `oracle_fdw`.

+#### GDAL
+ - Requires GDAL Version 3.4 or above (https://www.gisinternals.com/index.html).

+### Environment Settings

-After installation, ensure that the connection details are in the User Variables.
+After Postgres installation, ensure that the connection details are in the Environment User Variables.
 For example:

   - variable = PGPORT, value = 5432
   - variable = PGUSER, value = postgres (or whatever user you are using)